cosmic-plus/js-loopcall/README.md

 })
 ```

-`filter`is a _Function_ that is called over each fetched record.
-When provided,
+`filter` is a _Function_ that is called over each fetched record.
+When
-the records are added to the query results only when it returns `true`.
+provided, the records are added to the query results only when it returns
+`true`.

-### Iterating over records on-the-fly
+**Iterating over records on-the-fly**

-In some situations waiting for the result to be concatenated is not an option.
+In some situations waiting for the result to be concatenated is not an
-`breaker` offer the possibility of iterating over records while they are
+option. `breaker` offers the possibility of iterating over records while they
-fetched:
+are fetched:

 ```js
 const callBuilder = server.transactions()